Avg: 2.8 from 16 votes

 |Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

 For additional information about raptor closures, please visit the Rocky Mountain National Parks area closures website.

-1) Ratings vary to some degree depending on season, and exact line chosen.
-The hardest parts on The Ramp to Clark's Arrow are: A) 3rd class to gain the right side of the Ramp, often done on snow; B) easy 3rd class to cross the Ramp in good conditions; C) Two short (10-15 foot) spots of 4th Class on Clark's Arrow in the descent from the Loft to the base of the Palisades; D) 3rd Class to cross head of Keplinger's Couloir in dry conditions, though it's often sketchy 4th Class, especially when the snow isn't soft; E) the Homestretch is hard 2nd Class to 4th Class depending on season.
+1) Season, condition, and line make difficulty vary.
+The crux parts on The Ramp to Clark's Arrow are: A) 3rd Class to gain The Ramp, sometimes snow; B) easy 3rd Class to cross The Ramp in good conditions; C) two short (10-15 foot) spots of 4th Class on Clark's Arrow in the descent from the Loft to the base of the Palisades; D) 3rd Class to cross head of Keplinger's Couloir in dry conditions, though it's often sketchy 4th Class, especially when the snow isn't soft; E) the Homestretch can be 2nd Class to 4th Class to even 5th Class/mixed.